Clinical adoption intelligence · UK & Europe

 Leadership identity

-The leader who stays in the observer state
+The leader in the observer state

 The cost of your strategy